Harold-Anderson/acfo/src/content/post/a-simple-plan.md

 ---
-publishDate: 2024-02-12T00:00:00Z
+publishDate: 2024-05-15T00:00:00Z
 title: A Simple Plan
 excerpt: Sometimes complicated situations are actually quite simple.
 We show how a seemingly difficult business can be modeled in one line.
+WARNING.
+This is an advanced article, not suitable for most entrepreneurs.
+If in doubt, skip it.
 image: ~/assets/images/a-simple-plan.jpg
 tags:
   - forecasting
   - fp&a
 ---
-import Emoji from 'astro-emoji';

 Here’s a situation that seems so complicated most businesses have no idea how to deal with it: